 Spend today exploring the region's history.
 Northern KwaZulu-Natal, particularly the area surrounding Dundee, has a bloody history of conflict.
 At various times throughout history, the British and Boer colonists and the local Zulu tribes clashed in violent battles in an effort to control the area.
 Local guides will bring the bloody past to life as they narrate the area's history and explain the events that led to the creation of South Africa as it exists today.

 Start the day at the Talana Battlefields in Dundee, the site of the first battle of the Anglo-Boer War.
 Tour the impressive museum complex, then move on to the nearby monument that marks the Battle of Blood River.
 Leave the battlefields behind and head north as you pass the border with Swaziland and make your way into the Lowveld.
 This low-lying area is dominated by open woodland, grassy plans, and thorny trees—the stereotypical African landscape.
 The total drive today will take just over five hours to reach your destination in the town of Nelspruit, on the south end of the massive Kruger National Park.

 Day 18: Nelspruit to Kruger, Game Drive

 Wake up this morning in Nelspruit in Mpumalanga, South Africa's easternmost province.
-The area derives its name for the Zulu phrase for 'place where the sun rises' , which is appropriate for an early start to the day.
+The area derives its name from the Zulu phrase for "place where the sun rises," which is appropriate for an early start to the day.
 After a quick breakfast, hit the road for the hour-long trip to Kruger National Park.

 The sprawling national park covers nearly 8,000 square miles (that's the same size as Slovenia) of diverse landscapes and is home to vast numbers of animals.
-White rhinos, hippos, antelope, kudu, buffalo, giraffe, zebra, impala, lions, elephants, and more call the park home.
+White rhinos, hippos, antelopes, kudu, buffalo, giraffes, zebras, impalas, lions, elephants, and more call the park home.

 Day 19: Kruger to Hazyview, Sunrise Bush Walk